rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

   the team is desired.
 - **Check for beta nominations:** These are nominations of things to backport to beta.
+- **Possibly WG checking:** A WG may give an update at this point, if there is time.

 The meeting currently takes place on Thursdays at 10am Boston time (UTC-4 typically, but daylight savings time sometimes makes things